organicmaps/organicmaps/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve OrganicMaps
+about: Describe your issue in details to help us improve Organic Maps
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+Please write here a clear and concise description of what the bug/issue is about.

-**Steps To Reproduce**
+**Steps to reproduce**
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'